wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     *   (d) to endanger the safety of any person,---

-    the Prime Minister may exclude that matter from the copy of the report to be laid before the House of Representatives.
+    the Prime Minister may exclude that matter from the copy of the report to be presented to the House of Representatives.

     (5) The Prime Minister shall provide the Leader of the Opposition with a copy of the report furnished to the Prime Minister under subsection (1).

-    (6) Where the copy supplied to the Leader of the Opposition under subsection (5) contains matter excluded by the Prime Minister, under subsection (4), from the copy laid before the House of Representatives, the Leader of the Opposition shall not disclose that matter to any other person.
+    (6) Where the copy supplied to the Leader of the Opposition under subsection (5) contains matter excluded by the Prime Minister, under subsection (4), from the copy presented to the House of Representatives, the Leader of the Opposition shall not disclose that matter to any other person.

+    (6A) As soon as practicable after a copy of the report is presented to the House of Representatives under subsection (3), the Inspector-General must make a copy of the report (as presented to the House of Representatives) publicly available on an Internet site maintained by or on behalf of the Inspector-General.

-    (7) The Inspector-General may at any time, with the concurrence of the Prime Minister, report either generally or in respect of any particular matter to the Intelligence and Security Committee established by [section 5][78] of the Intelligence and Security Committee Act 1996\.
+    (7) The Inspector-General may at any time, with the concurrence of the Prime Minister, report either generally or in respect of any particular matter to the Intelligence and Security Committee established by [section 5][50] of the Intelligence and Security Committee Act 1996\.

+    Section 27(2)(ba): inserted, on 26 September 2013, by [section 15(1)][95] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 27(3): amended, on 26 September 2013, by [section 15(2)][95] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 27(4): amended, on 26 September 2013, by [section 15(3)][95] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 27(6): amended, on 26 September 2013, by [section 15(3)][95] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 27(6A): inserted, on 26 September 2013, by [section 15(4)][95] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

 ##### 28 Secrecy

-*   (1) No person who is, or has at any time been, the Inspector-General or an employee of the Inspector-General or a person assisting the Inspector-General shall, either directly or indirectly, except in the performance of that person's functions or duties or in the exercise of that person's powers under this Act,---
+*   (1) No person who is, or has at any time been, the Inspector-General or an appointed member of the advisory panel or an employee of the Inspector-General or a person assisting the Inspector-General shall, either directly or indirectly, except in the performance of that person's functions or duties or in the exercise of that person's powers under this Act,---

     *   (a) make a record of, or disclose to any person, any information acquired by reason of the person holding or acting in that office; or